-How to Prepare for a Home Inspection: Tips for Sellers
+How To Prepare For A Home Inspection: Tips For Sellers

 Hire a professional

-The first step in how to prepare for a home inspection is to hire a professional and
+The first step in how to prepare for a home inspection is to hire a professional and reputable home inspector.

 – Evolve Property Inspections